 Cyber eavesdropping devices have removed geographical boundaries from the eavesdropping equation.
 Technology advances make it possible for an eavesdropper to collect your information from anywhere in the world.
 Also, the risk of the eavesdropper being caught retrieving your information is also lower, because the eavesdropper can use Wi-Fi, bluetooth or the cellular network to send the information to their location.
 The bugging devices are often sound or motion activated, they collect and store the information, and then burst it forward to the eavesdropper.
 This functionality conserves energy, lengthens the battery life, and increases the overall collection timeframe.
 The eavesdropper may also be able to call into the device, and listen at any time.
 And, safe guards in digital transmission such as the use of virtual private networks (VPN), spoofing apps, burner phone apps, etc. can be used to further mask their identity.REQUEST QUOTE

 “The crime of eavesdropping means to overhear, record, amplify or transmit any part of the private communication of others without the consent of at least one of the persons engaged in the communication, except as otherwise provided by law.
 Private communications take place where one may reasonably expect to be safe from casual or hostile intrusion or surveillance, but such term does not include a place to which the public or a substantial group of the public has access.
 A person commits the crime of criminal eavesdropping if he intentionally uses any device to eavesdrop, whether or not he is present at the time.”

-If you believe that denying you are a target or postponing a TSCM survey is a good decision, you should rethink this decision.
+Denying you bugged or postponing a TSCM/Cyber TSCM survey can be a costly decision.
 The longer the eavesdropper has access to your valuable information, the greater the likelihood that they will actually obtain valuable or damaging information from the illegal collection activity.
-Trust your intuition . . if you feel that you are being collected against, there is a high likelihood that you are.
+Trust your intuition!
+If you feel that you are being collected against, there is a high likelihood that you are.